 Many inflatable kayaks come without any backpack, but only with a light carry bag.
 This is perfeect for storage or to transport if on short distances.
 But if you want to take your inflatable kayak with you on public transport or carry it without any bid efforts, we strongly recommend a comfortable and large transport backpack.
 Normal hiking backpacks are not suitable for this because of their small opening.
 Sevylor offers an additional backpack designed for the transport of inflatable boats.
 A large opening makes it easy to put the boat inside the backpack.
 The outer pockets are the perfect place for the paddles.

-Intex has two other inflatable kayaks, which could be interesting if you are looking for an entry-level inflatable about $100.
+Intex has other inflatable kayaks, which could be interesting if you are looking for an entry-level inflatable.
 But same here, the kayaks are designed for short tours on calm water.
-There are not big differences between the Challenger K1 and K2.
+There are no big differences between the Challenger K1 and K2.
 The Intex Challenger K2 is a tandem kayak and can also be paddle as a solo kayak.
 You are a bit faster with it since it’s longer.
 The Intex Explorer K2 looks quite different but it’s quite similar with the K2.
 We have compared both kayaks and you can find out the differences in our Intex Challenger vs. Explorer article.

-We really like infltables from Advanced Elements.
+We also like inflatables from Advanced Elements.
 Compared to Intex kayak that’s a complete different level of quality.
 The boat skin is really robust and they have a very good performance on the water.
-The AdvancedFramce Convertible is the bestseller.
+The AdvancedFramce Convertible is a bestseller.
 It can be paddled as a tandem and as a solo kayak.
-The Elite version comes with a dropstitch floor, which increases again the performance on the water.
+The Elite version comes with a drop-stitch floor, which increases again the performance on the water.
 The smaller AdvancedFrame is a 1-person kayak and comes already with an integrated deck.
 We have already paddled both kayaks on countless tours and for us they are one of the best inflatables on the market.